RECENT POSTS

 You can also define an inheritance relationship between existing spaces

-method.
+using the add_bases method.
 Alternatively to calling the new_space

-parameter, you could also create Fixed
+with the bases parameter, you could also create Fixed and Adjustable

-by calling new_space
+by calling new_space without bases, and later calling

 base space: